We all lose some body water every day in our sweat, tears, urine (pee), and stool

 become dehydrated because drinking or eating is too painful.
 Easing the pain with

-or ibuprofen may help,
+acetaminophen or ibuprofen

 Not all fevers need to be treated, but if your child is uncomfortable and not getting